matthewcheng222/COVID19_Smart_Alarm/README.md

 Clone this repository on your local computer using [this link](https://github.com/matthewcheng222/COVID19_Smart_Alarm.git) or by any other means.

+### Configuration

 After cloning, open ```config.json``` and fill in the following feilds.

+*Note : Some feilds come with a default value, the end of this section shows the list and meaning of the default values*

 For the first section "current_weather", replace the contents represented with <feild> below: